Complete Example

 - Replica Views Are Required, Not Optional: If your table lives outside

 supasheetand referencessupasheet.users(or any table in another schema) via a foreign key, create a same-named replica view in your own schema before anything tries to join/embed it —query.join,fields.lookups, and hand-written view joins all need the target in the same schema to resolve.
-Skipping this doesn't degrade gracefully — the join silently fails to appear. - Permissions First: Always add permissions to
+Skipping this doesn't degrade gracefully — the join silently fails to appear. - No Permission Enum: There's nothing to register before creating resources — access is a direct

-supasheet.has_permission() - Revoke Then Grant: Always revoke all permissions first, then explicitly grant what's needed
+using (true)is the correct default when there's no row-level rule beyond the grant - Revoke Then Grant: Always revoke all default grants first, then explicitly grant what's needed to each role by name

 - JSON Comments for Metadata: Use JSON comments on views to identify dashboards, charts, and reports (no separate tables or schemas)